 The best weather to raid a Kyogre is Rain, as it unlocks the Level 25 capture encounter and also boosts Electric type moves.
 However, the Kyogre moves will also be boosted so be careful – the damage output will surprise you!

 Second best weather is Clear, as it boosts Grass types and enables you to utilize their type coverage + weather boosted damage to defeat Kyogre more easily.

 The worst weather for a Kyogre raid is Snow, as it boosts Blizzard and makes the hardest Kyogre matchup even more difficult.

-Kyogre is notoriously difficult to catch due to its distance from the player and movement in the capture bonus encounter.
-Kyogre is extremely far away from the player which makes curveballs a very risky throw.
+Kyogre is notoriously difficult to catch due to its erratic behaviour and frequent attacks in the capture bonus encounter.
 Kyogre will move from left to right, similar to other floating Pokémon, adding an additional level of frustration.